intershop/helm-charts/charts/iom/docs/PersistentStorageExamplesReusePV.rst

 Default annotation of the *pvc* created by the Helm release is *"helm.sh/resource-policy": keep*, which keeps the *pvc* alive even after deletion of the IOM Helm release.
 The existence of the *pvc* then prevents the automatic deletion of the *pv*.

-After the deletion of the IOM Helm release, *pvc* and *pv* are looking like this.
-It can be seen, that both are still existing, as if
-IOM Helm release would still exist.
+After the deletion of the IOM Helm release, *pvc* and *pv* look like this.
+It can be seen that both still exist, as if the IOM Helm release would still exist.

 .. code-block:: shell